-- · Pull out the seat belt completely, carefully pulling on the latch plate. - · Untwist the belt and guide it back, assisting it by hand.
+- Pull out the seat belt completely, carefully pulling on the latch plate. - Untwist the belt and guide it back, assisting it by hand.

-The seat belt must be fastened even if it is impossible to untwist it.
+Fasten the seat belt even if it is impossible to untwist it.
 In this case, the twisted area must not be in an area in direct contact with your body.
-Have the seat belt untwisted urgently by a specialised workshop.
+Have the seat belt untwisted urgently by a Specialised workshop.

-An improperly handled seat belt increases the risk of sustaining severe or fatal iniuries.
+An improperly handled seat belt increases the risk of sustaining severe or fatal injuries.

-- Regularly check that the seat belts and their components are in perfect condition. - · Always keep your seat belt clean. - Do not jam or damage the seat belt or rub it with sharp edges. - Make sure there are no liquids or foreign bodies on the latch plate and in the buckle.
+- Regularly check that the seat belts and their components are in perfect condition. - Always keep your seat belt clean. - Do not jam or damage the seat belt or rub it with sharp edges. - Make sure there are no liquids or foreign bodies on the latch plate and in the buckle.